zpankova/zpankova/README.md

 - *Activities*:
   .
 Yandex Liceum "Big Data" 2024y
   .
-Academic Assistant on a microeconomics course at the HSE
+Academic Assistant on a microeconomics and menegment courses at the HSE
   .
 Mentor at Case_championships for school students
   .
 CAE 2024y (English level C1)